 On January 13, 2020, ParentCo entered into an employment letter agreement with Mr. Myers, which was assigned to Arconic upon the Separation.
 Pursuant to the letter agreement Mr. Myers continued to serve as Executive Vice President and Group President, Global Rolled Products prior to the Separation, and was appointed as Chief Executive Officer of Arconic effective upon the Separation.
 The letter agreement provides for an annual compensation package consisting of a base salary, a target annual bonus award, eligibility for annual equity compensation awards, and certain relocation benefits.
-See "Compensation Discussion and Analysis-2021 Compensation Plan Structure and Design-Summary" and "-Summary Compensation Table" for more information on Mr. Myers' current compensation.
-Pursuant to the letter agreement, Mr. Myers is designated as a Tier I participant in Arconic's Executive Severance Plan and Change in Control."
+See "Compensation Table" for more information on Mr. Myers' current compensation.
+Pursuant to the letter agreement, Mr. Myers is designated as a Tier I participant in Arconic's Executive Severance Plan and Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."

 On January 29, 2020, ParentCo entered into an employment letter agreement with Mr. Asmussen, which was assigned to Arconic upon the Separation.
 Pursuant to the letter agreement, Mr. Asmussen served as Executive Vice President and Chief Financial Officer Designate of Arconic, and was appointed as Executive Vice President and Chief Financial Officer of Arconic effective upon the Separation.
 The letter agreement provides for an annual compensation package consisting of a base salary, a target annual bonus award, eligibility for annual equity compensation awards, and certain relocation benefits.
-See "-2021 Compensation Plan Structure and Design-Summary" and "-Summary Compensation Table" for more information on Mr. Asmussen's current compensation.
-Pursuant to the letter agreement, Mr. Asmussen is designated as a Tier II participant in Arconic's Executive Severance Plan and the Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."
+See "Compensation Discussion and Analysis-2022 Compensation Plan Structure and Design-Summary" and "-Summary

+Compensation Table" for more information on Mr. Asmussen's current compensation.
+Pursuant to the letter agreement, Mr. Asmussen is designated as a Tier II participant in Arconic's Executive Severance Plan and Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."

-On January 28, 2020, ParentCo entered into an employment letter agreement with Ms. Toman, which was assigned to Arconic upon the Separation.
-Pursuant to the letter agreement, Ms. Toman served as Executive Vice President, Chief Legal Officer and Secretary Designate of Arconic, and was appointed as Executive Vice President, Chief Legal Officer and Secretary of Arconic effective upon the Separation.
-The letter agreement provided for an annual compensation package consisting of a base salary, a target annual bonus award, eligibility for annual equity compensation awards, and certain relocation benefits.
-See "-2021 Compensation Plan Structure and Design-Summary" and "-Summary Compensation Table" for more information on Ms. Toman's compensation prior to her separation from Arconic.
-Pursuant to the letter agreement, Ms. Toman was designated as a Tier II participant in Arconic's Executive Severance Plan and the Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."
-As a result of her separation from Arconic on
+On August 5, 2022, Arconic entered into an employment letter agreement with Ms. Perreiah regarding her appointment as Executive Vice President, Rolled Products North America of Arconic.
+Prior to such appointment, Ms. Perreiah was a non-executive officer of Arconic.
+The letter agreement provides for an annual compensation package consisting of a base salary, a target annual bonus award, eligibility for annual equity compensation awards, and certain relocation benefits.
+See "Compensation Discussion and Analysis-2022 Compensation Plan Structure and Design-Summary" and "-Summary Compensation Table" for more information on Ms. Perreiah's current compensation.
+Pursuant to the letter agreement, Ms. Perreiah is designated as a Tier II participant in Arconic's Executive Severance Plan and Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."